The Magic have confirmed the re-signing of Silver Ferns defender Leana de Bruin for another two years.

 De Bruin rejoined the Magic in 2012 after a stint with the Southern Steel and the 36-year-old will be joined by up-and-coming teenaged talent Brooke Leaver and Samantha Sinclair.

-With the new coaching staff of Julie Fitzgerald and Margaret Forsyth picking up the reins for next year, the Silver Ferns defender is excited to be part of a new era.
+With the new coaching staff of Julie Fitzgerald and Margaret Forsyth picking up the reigns for next year, the Silver Ferns defender is excited to be part of a new era.

-"With key players no longer at the franchise, Magic is now obviously in a rebuilding phase and I've committed to being part of that and that's the reason for the two-year contract," De Bruin said.
+"With key players no longer at the franchise, Magic is now obviously in a rebuilding phase and I've committed to being part of that and that's the reason for the two-year contract,'' de Bruin said.
+"I think this will be good for me.
+Now that Noeline Taurua is no longer here, that era has passed, so I see this as a new beginning, having a new coach and a number of changes in team personnel.''

-A member of the Waikato/Bay of Plenty Zone, Leaver leaves with the New Zealand under-21 side tomorrow for the World Youth championships in Scotland.
+A member of the Waikato/Bay of Plenty Zone which recently won the inaugural under-23 national title, Leaver leaves with the New Zealand under-21 side on Thursday for the World Youth championships in Scotland.